Broomfield-CO/Broomfield-CO-Claude_Code_User_Journey_Project/README.md

-# AI-Powered Visitor Journey Segmentation - Pipelines and Plotly Dashboard
+# AI-Powered Visitor Journey Segmentation and Insights

 ## Problem Statement

 Online applications capture enormous volumes of visitor journey data — clickstream, events, page views — that usually go underused.
-Building the data pipelines that parse raw events into meaningful signals, and the interactive dashboards that turn those signals into stories, is traditionally slow and expensive work.
+Building the data pipelines that parse raw events into meaningful signals, and the interactive dashboards that turn those signals into actions, was slow and tedious before AI.

-This project demonstrates how Claude Code can collapse that work: raw Google Merchandise Store hit-level events are turned into a live, interactive funnel-segmentation dashboard in days rather than weeks, with most of the glue code, prompts, and classification logic authored inside a single Claude Code working session.
+This project demonstrates how Claude Code can collapse that work: raw Google Merchandise Store hit-level events are turned into a live, interactive funnel-segmentation dashboard in a day rather than a week, with most of the codes, prompts, and classification logic authored inside a single Claude Code working session.
+AI was also helpful to capture frictions & frustration based on user path data.
+The insights will definitely help product teams to improve customer experiences.

 ## High Level Design